hyebhiin/itp/Midterm/README.md

 ## The problems I faced
 Firstly, the trees were keep overlapped.
 In Phase 4, when I tried to tile the trees, they were overlapping each other.
 This happened because the triangles in the tree were too big or didn’t fit properly in the grid cells.

 Secondly, adjusting the grid size was hard.
 It was challenging to calculate the correct grid cell size and make sure the trees fit perfectly inside each cell.
+I took most of time to figure out this
 ## How I overcame them
 I adjusted the size of the trees and made sure there was enough space between them.
 I used the scale() function to make the trees fit within the grid cells.
 I also added some space between each tree by adjusting the positions of the trees slightly.